Sunday, November 30, 2014

 Finally, there is that comradery factor.
 Yeah, it is cool to be able to log onto Astromart and participate in the forums, but I believe it is still more fun to interact with your fellow amateurs in person.
 And if you need help, a non-virtual club is a better way to get it.
 Folks can have Newtonian collimation, for example, explained to them a million times on the dadgum Cloudy Nights and still not get it, but will learn it easily from one hands-on session down to the club.

 Possibly the best thing about belonging to a club, though?
 Again, you make friends, friends with the same magnificent obsession for the Great Out There you have.
 Sometimes, lifelong friends.
 After a couple of meetings, you’ll find yourself giving one of your fellow club members a ring to ask about that new eyepiece.
 Your conversations will soon range farther afield, beyond amateur astronomy, and you’ll start spending time with your friend outside meetings.
-I know that this one thing has made astronomy club membership, which has its headaches as well as joys, one of the best parts of my life.
+I know that this one thing has made astronomy club membership, which has its headaches as well as joys, one of the better parts of my life.

 Yes, there are headaches.
 Like anything else, life in an astronomy club is not perfect.
 To start with, every club I’ve belonged to has had a member or three of the “off the beaten path” persuasion.
 These are the people who attend every single meeting without fail, but never observe and will never own a telescope.
 Many of them also have an odd take on the science of astronomy, like a former PSAS member, Junie Moon, who went a couple of years before she determined we were not actually an ASTROLOGY club, “Them dadgum people never would tell me my horoscope!”